Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Results

 \subsection{Chaotic trajectories}

-To see whether the trained models can predict the chaotic time evolution, I tested them using states on the trajectory depicted in \figref{spacetime}.
-Given a state at time $\xi(t)$, the prediction algorithm begins by computing autoencoder error \eq{ae_err}{ \ep_{AE} = \| \xi(t) - D ( E ( \xi(t))) \| / \| \xi(t) \| \,, } for each model and finds the one with the minimum $\ep_{AE}$.
-If this error is less than the threshold $\ep_{th} = 10\%$, the model is used to predict the evolution from $t$ to $t + T_p$, where $T_p$ is the period of the associated periodic orbit, and the algorithm repeats from $\xi(t + T_p + \de t)$; else it moves on to the next state $\xi (t + \de t)$ without making a prediction. \figref{prediction_errors}{} shows the relative errors of the predictions of the fields $u(x,t)$ and their symmetry-reduced counterparts (top) as well as the relative errors of the observables $P$ and $\varepsilon$ (bottom) as a function of time.
+To see whether the trained models can predict the chaotic time evolution, I tested them using states on the trajectory depicted in \figref{spacetime}{}, treating them as a series of measurements, from which the models can generate predictions.
+Because each model is intended for the neighborhood of one of the two periodic orbits, the prediction algorithm requires a way of determining whether a prediction can be made and, if yes, which model should be used.
+This is achieved according to the following rules.
+Given a state $\xi(t)$, the algorithm computes the autoencoder error \eq{ae_err}{ \ep_{AE} = \| \xi(t) - D ( E ( \xi(t))) \| / \| \xi(t) \| \,, } for each model and finds the one with the minimum $\ep_{AE}$.
+If this error is less than the threshold $\ep_{th} = 10\%$, the model is used to predict the evolution from $t$ to $t + T_p$, where $T_p$ is the period of the associated periodic orbit, and the algorithm repeats from $\xi(t + T_p + \de t)$.
+If the error is larger than the threshold, then the algorithm does not attempt a prediction and repeats from the next state $\xi (t + \de t)$. \figref{prediction_errors}{} shows the relative errors of the predictions of the fields $u(x,t)$ and their symmetry-reduced counterparts (top) as well as the relative errors of the observables $P$ and $\varepsilon$ (bottom) as a function of time.
 The episodes for which the $10\%$ threshold is not satisfied, thus no prediction is made, are indicated by the gray shaded regions in \figref{prediction_errors}.
-Of course, the coverage can be extended by increasing the $10\%$ threshold in expense of prediction accuracy, or conversely, the accuracy of the predictions can be improved by reducing the threshold.
+Of course, the total duration of these episodes can be reduced by increasing the $10\%$ threshold at the expense of prediction accuracy, or conversely, the accuracy of the predictions can be improved by reducing the threshold.
 After some experimentation, I chose $10\%$ as it results in reasonably accurate predictions as well as several inaccurate ones which I believe are important to discuss here as examples of what can go wrong.

-\fig{pred_po1}{Predictions of trajectories in the vicinity of $\PO_{32.80}$.
+\fig{pred_po1}{Predictions of trajectories in the vicinity of $\PO_{1}$.
 Top (A--E) and bottom (F--J) rows illustrates two different cases corresponding to the consecutive trajectory segments along with their model predictions as PCA projection (A, F), in the latent space (B, G), on the $(P,\dot{\KE})$-plane (C, H), and as space-time plots (D, E, I, and J).}